MyCryptoCheckout/wordpress/readme.txt

 - <a href="https://wordpress.org/plugins/really-simple-ssl/">Really Simple SSL</a> causes payments to be canceled as soon as they are paid.

 == Changelog ==

+= 2.101 20210731 =

+* New currency: Avalanche AVAX
+* New currency: Centric SWAP CNS
+* New currency: FindToken FTK
+* New currency: Hokkaidu Inu HOKK
+* New currency: Polygon MATIC
+* Code: Added mycryptocheckout_api_account filter to allow for modifying the account data.
+See <a href="https://mycryptocheckout.com/doc/modify-the-exchange-rate-of-a-currency/">Modify the exchange rate of a currency</a>.

 = 2.99 20210724 =